MalcolmScruggs/spotify-ratings/README.md

-# Spotifyrating
+# Spotify Ratings
 A web-app to add ratings to songs from Spotify.
 View and create playlists from saved songs, rated songs, search, view top rated songs across all users.
 Ratings update live via channels.
-Built using Elixir/Phoenix
+Built using Elixir/Phoenix.

 ## Running